kinwahlai/XcodeRefactoringPlus/README.md

 ####Notes:
 If you cannot use the keystroke, kindly resolve conflict keybinding in System Preferences -> Keyboard -> Shortcuts -> App Shortcuts
+#####Alternative:
+You can download my keybinding file [XcodeRefactoringPlus.idekeybindings](https://github.com/kinwahlai/XcodeRefactoringPlus/blob/master/XcodeRefactoringPlus.idekeybindings) and then put it at *~/Library/Developer/Xcode/UserData/KeyBindings/XcodeRefactoringPlus.idekeybindings*

 ---
 ## TODO